alexjasson/simplelm/README.md

 # simplelm
 This is a basic character level RNN with MGU cells (https://arxiv.org/pdf/1603.09420).
+You can train it to learn basic grammar and sentence structure on an average CPU in 5-10 minutes.

 ## Compilation